jwoldan/collaboardate/docs/README.md

 ### Phase 5: Notifications (1 day)

-**Objective:** Activities performed on cards you are assigned to or comments mentioning you trigger user notifications.
+**Objective:** Activities performed on cards a user is assigned to or comments mentioning a user trigger user notifications.

 ### Phase 6: Search and Card Filtering (2 days)